Priyanshuthapliyal2005/PROJECT_CALCULATOR/README.md

 The project is deployed using GitHub Pages.
 You can access it here: [Project Calculator Deployment](https://priyanshuthapliyal2005.github.io/PROJECT_CALCULATOR/)

 ### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open-source and available under the MIT License.

+You are free to use, modify, and distribute this project as per the terms of the MIT License.

+See [LICENSE](https://github.com/priyanshuthapliyal2005/PROJECT_CALCULATOR/blob/main/LICENSE) for more details.

 ### Acknowledgments
 - The project design is inspired by various online calculator designs.